-Success is a two-way street
+Remote work success is a two-way street between managers and employees

-Creating successful relationships and work outcomes is a two-way street – both employees and employers need to take ownership for fulfilling their responsibilities to each other.
-In the situation described by the BBC article above, a remote employee can help maintain visibility with their manager and peers by erring on the side of over-communicating, striving for transparency, turning their camera on during Zoom meetings, and (if possible) being available in person for key meetings, like a project kick-off, or a quarterly review with the boss.
+Creating successful working relationships and work outcomes is a two-way street – both employees and employers need to take ownership for fulfilling their responsibilities to each other.
+In the situation described by the BBC article above, a remote employee can help maintain visibility with their manager and peers while working from home by erring on the side of over-communicating, striving for transparency, turning their camera on during Zoom meetings, and (if possible) being available in person for key meetings, like a project kick-off, or a quarterly review with the boss.

 If you have flexibility in planning your in-office time, you can be strategic in selecting which days you’ll be present, and avoid being impacted negatively by some of the issues unique to remote and hybrid working.
-Here are some things to consider as you organise your schedule.

-Understand some of your manager’s key challenges
+Understand some of your manager’s key remote work challenges

 Chances are your boss is struggling just as much as you are with all of the workplace changes, and they could use your empathy just as much as you’d appreciate theirs.